purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continous-deployment/kubernetes.md

 ## Why Kubernetes

 * We can learn one way to deploy applications and re-use those skills on other projects.
-So rather than learning the Google, Heroke, AWS way to deploy applications we learn the Kubernetes way of deploying applications.
+So rather than learning the Google, Heroku, AWS way to deploy applications we learn the Kubernetes way of deploying applications.
 We will be **cloud agnostic**.

 * Kubernetes will handle just about every deployment scenario you can think of.